kubermatic/kubermatic/docs/proposals/improve-addons.md

 - selecting compatible addons from the AddonCatalogue for each user cluster
 - managing AddonInstallations for each user cluster.
 It is important to note that it only tracks which addon should be installed in which cluster, but does not do the installation of the addon itself (this task will be done by the AddonInstallation controller).
+- providing a query-endpoint/function that takes in a clusterConstraints and returns a list of all available addons.
+We need this functionality to later on make it possible for users to select addons in the cluster wizard (see #6000).
+We think it makes sense to include this already in the proposal, so we build an architecture that will work for future requirements

 The AddonController works by watching the AddonCatalogue CR from the Catalogue Distributor and managing an AddonCatalogue per UserCluster.
 It stores a version containing only compatible addons in the SeedCluster-namespace that corresponds to a UserCluster.
 In order to evaluate if an addon is compatible, the AddonController reads the `constraints` field of an AddonCatalogue CR.